 Can I Save My Marriage During Separation?

+The road to rebuilding your marriage won’t be easy or straightforward, but with consistent effort, you can make it happen.
 “Can I save my marriage during separation?”
-If you ponder over this question often, you’d find it reassuring to know that there is a good chance of saving and rebuilding a marriage even after you and your spouse have separated.
+If you find yourself pondering over this question often, you’ll find it reassuring to know that there is a good chance of saving and rebuilding a marriage even after you and your spouse have separated.
 You are not yet divorced, and so nothing is set in stone.

 That said, to fight for your marriage when separated, you first need to look at and examine the reasons that drove you and your partner apart.
 Was the marriage abusive?
 Were you married to a narcissist?
 Are you a narcissist?
 Were you an abusive spouse?
 Were there issues of substance abuse or addiction?
 Infidelity?
 Dysfunctional parenting?
 Abuse toward children?